 We work to make your health care better by:

-- Developing policies and procedures that reflect current standards of clinical practice
+- Developing policies and procedures that meet clinical practice standards

-- Addressing racial and ethnic differences in health care
+- Addressing racial and ethnic disparities in health care that could negatively impact quality health care

 - Monitoring the effectiveness of our programs